AlexanderKroll/ProDiT/README.md

 ProDiT
 ====================================

-This repository contains the code for the ProDiT end-to-end training pipeline.
+This repository contains the code for the ProDiT manuscript "A Transformer-Based Dual-Input Framework Improves Protein Mutation Effect Predictions"

 Before running the pipeline, make sure you download the necessary data files from the zenodo repository (https://zenodo.org/record/XXX).